pepa65/fail2drop/README.md

 * Multiple `searchlog` conditions can be named and specified, with:
   - `logfile:` - The path of the log file to be searched
   - `tag:` - The initial search tag to filter lines in the log file
-  - `ipregex:` - A regular expression that hopefully contains an offending IP address.
+  - `ipregex:` - A regular expression that should contains an offending IP address.
   - `bancount:` - The maximum number of offences allowed.
 * If `/etc/fail2drop.yml` does not exist, `fail2drop install` will put the repo content of `fail2drop.yml` there.
 This can be modified and extended.